-The entrance to Osborne Lights is now one-way only, entering from the far end of New York Street.
+The entrance to the Osborne Spectacle of Dancing Lights is now one-way only, entering from the far end of New York Street.
 You are able, however, to exit from either end of the display.

 Santa Goofy begins greeting guests at Osborne Lights at 6 p.m.
 Lines can get long quickly.
 For a shorter wait, try queuing up about fifteen minutes before Santa is scheduled to appear.

 A purple cat from Jennings Osborne’s Halloween display was mistakenly transported to Walt Disney World with the Christmas light display.
 Each year, Disney hides the cat somewhere in the display, so don’t forget to hunt for it!
 Also, see if you can spot the mannequin leg lamp from “A Christmas Story”.
 You might also want to try and spot the single Angel that is different from the rest.

 Even amateur photographers should be able to take great photos of the Osborne Lights.
 The lights are so bright, the auto mode on most cameras should work just fine for these night time photos.